CptRono/alx-system_engineering-devops/0x03-shell_variables_expansion/README.md

-This is a readme file for shell variables expansion project
+this is an alx project on shell variables expansion